jethrocarr/howalarming/README.md

 * https://github.com/jethrocarr/howalarming-android
 * https://github.com/jethrocarr/howalarming-ios

+Of the two, the iOS app is the one getting actively maintained and tested right now and features some nice functionality such as remote arm/disarm of the alarm.

-The applications include instructions around the provisioning of GCM, but generally you'll need a project setup in Google Developer Console with GCM enabled in order to get an API key and to get a configuration file for the mobile applications.
+The applications include instructions around the provisioning of FCM, but generally you'll need a project setup in Google Firebase Console with Cloud Messaging enabled in order to get an API key and a configuration file for the mobile applications.